revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"><summary> Show Answer </summary>

-- Step1: Decommission the DataNode role.
-When asked to select the role instance to decommission, select the DataNode role instance.
+- Step1: Decommission the DataNode role.When asked to select the role instance to decommission, select the DataNode role instance.
 - Step2: Stop the DataNode role.
 - Verify the integrity of the HDFS service.
 - Step3: Errors are resolved, perform the following steps.